penny4860/Weakly-Supervised-Text-Detection/README.md

 # Weakly Supervised Text Detector

-I am implementing detection algorithm with classification dataset without annotation information.
+I am implementing a detection algorithm with a classification data set that does not have annotation information for the bounding box.

 ## 1. [SVHN](http://ufldl.stanford.edu/housenumbers/)